In case you aren’t aware, there is The Dirty Dozen list.

 Don’t negate all the good you are trying to do for your body by placing chemicals along with those fruits and vegetables.

-As often as possible, buy The Dirty Dozen from the Organic produce selections.
-While this sounds ideal and like a no-brainer, I understand that food costs are rising.
-Non-Organic food is expensive, much less the premium price you’ll pay for Organic.
+As often as possible, try to purchase The Dirty Dozen from the organic produce selections.
+And while this sounds ideal and like a no-brainer, I understand that food costs are rising.

 Do you buy Organic?
 Sometimes?
 Never?